Uruguayan Rugby team – 72 days in the Andes

 Since they were at the top of a mountain without supplies and no one had any gear to travel through the frozen landscape they decided the best thing to do would be to stay put and wait for rescue.

 The group had a small amount of food they brought on as hand luggage but this quickly disappeared.
-The also managed to save a radio which they could use to listen in on rescue attempts being broadcast, though they didn’t have the capability to transmit a message out to anyone.
+They also managed to save a radio that they could use to listen in on rescue attempts being broadcast, though they didn’t have the capability to transmit a message to anyone.

-10 days after the crash they group heard on their radio that all rescue attempts had been called off, and with no one coming to get them and food already long ran out, any moral within the group instantly disappeared.
+10 days after the crash the group heard on their radio that all rescue attempts had been called off, and with no one coming to get them and food already long run out, any morale within the group instantly disappeared.

-Sitting in the front half of the plane they were using as a shelter, the group talked and decided that if any of them should die, the other had their permission to eat them if needs be.
+Sitting in the front half of the plane they were using as a shelter, the group talked and decided that if any of them should die, the others had their permission to eat them if need be.

-17 days after the crash the group were all sitting in their shelter, when a sudden avalanche flooded into the plane and buried 8 of them alive, which the other members of the group were unable to do anything about in time.
+17 days after the crash the group was all sitting in their shelter when a sudden avalanche flooded into the plane and buried 8 of them alive, which the other members of the group were unable to do anything about in time.

 60 days after the crash the group decided that no one was ever going to come while they were still alive, and so sent out 2 of the strongest members of the group to find help.

-They eventually ran into a man lived alone in a very remote location, but he was able to give them food and the rode for 10 hours to the nearest town to alert the authorities.
-The rest of the group, of which there was 16 were all rescued alive on December 23, 1972, after having spent 72 days on top of the Andes mountains in half a plane.
+They eventually ran into a man who lived alone in a very remote location, but he was able to give them food and then rode for 10 hours to the nearest town to alert the authorities.
+The rest of the group, of which there were 16 were all rescued alive on December 23, 1972, after having spent 72 days on top of the Andes mountains in half a plane.